 learn-russian-immersion

-Fans of Saint Petersburg will love this opportunity from CIEE.
-This study abroad program focuses primarily on teaching foreigners Russian through immersion, but it also encourages learners to explore the beautiful golden city on their own for optimum language and cultural exposure.
+The CIEE study abroad program in St. Petersburg focuses primarily on teaching foreigners Russian through immersion, but it also encourages learners to explore the beautiful golden city on their own for optimum language and cultural exposure.

-The main Saint Petersburg program is “Summer Russian Area Studies,” which accepts applications for the following summer through March of that year.
+The main Saint Petersburg program is “Summer Russian Area Studies”.

 In addition to language studies, students will also learn about history, politics, culture and business in Russia, taught by professors from the St. Petersburg State University School of Political Science, or other Russian institutions.

-You can choose between volunteering for a nonprofit while you’re there or you can join in on the dozens of weekly events hosted by CIEE that allows students to interact with locals.
+You can choose between volunteering for a nonprofit while you’re there or you can join in on the dozens of weekly events hosted by CIEE that allow students to interact with locals.

 To apply, you must be a college student and have a GPA of 2.5 or higher.
 Students will earn 3-6 college credits over a period of four weeks, but this is definitely one of the more vacation-y programs on our list.